Training for Comics – Review

 Were you Looking how to Draw a Super Hero?

 Wanting to learn how to draw a super hero?
-Come back here in July.
+Come back here soon.
 Again it isn’t easy to just draw a super hero without knowing the basics so this blog will help you with that.
 And provide ample examples to get you drawing super heroes in no time!

 Learn to Become a Comic Book Artist with Training for Comics

 Join more than 250,000 illustrators and artists from around the world!
 This is a generic quote from Training for Comics and I believe that it’s not the amount of people they have on the platform, but is dubious as they have that amount of followers?
-There is a monthly fee which you can cancel at anytime.
+There is a monthly fee which you can cancel at anytime, DOCUMENT IF YOU DO!
 There are low prices if you wait long enough or enlist through their email. – Do not pay full price!

 What to Expect when Starting Training for Comics

-The course starts off strong; the foundation of art is with shapes and forms.
-This course will undoubtedly assist you in the beginning and has an excellent structure.
+The course starts off okay; the foundation of art is with shapes and forms.
+This course will undoubtedly assist you in the beginning and has an descent structure.
 It will help you plan and keep working.
 I often find that it is hard to think about what you want or need to draw to practice.

 What do you get in each monthly installement?